When creating legal policies for your business, avoid legalese, which is a form of writing that makes your policies unnecessarily complicated.

 2. Legalese Examples

-Translated from legalese to plain English, this sentence simply refers to the “Date” line which often follows a signature.
+Translated from legal speak to plain English, this sentence simply refers to the “Date” line that often follows a signature.

-Here’s another legalese example found in a sample limitation of liabilities clause:
+Here’s another example found in a sample limitation of liabilities clause:

-In simple terms, this clause states that the company and its employees will not be liable for any indirect or direct damages arising from using the site or company services, including financial losses or losses of data.
+In simple terms, this clause states that the company and its employees will not be liable for any direct or indirect damages arising from using the site or company services, including financial losses or losses of data.

-The above examples show that it’s possible to replace the legalese in your policies with plain language.
+The above legalese examples show it’s possible to replace the complicated legal language in your policies with plain language that anyone can understand.

 3. Why Is Legalese Bad?

-Legalese is bad because it could confuse your users, or hide important messages in difficult-to-read language.
+Legalese is bad because it can confuse your users or hide important messages in difficult-to-read language.
+It can also mislead your users or prevent them from learning more about your policies due to frustration with how you’re presenting your ideas.

-Furthermore, legalese makes users feel alienated, as most people outside of the legal professional aren’t well-versed in legal jargon.
+Furthermore, overly complicated language makes users feel alienated, as most people outside of the legal profession aren’t well-versed in legal jargon.

 4. Why Using Legalese Could Hurt Your Business

-Legalese makes your policies more difficult to understand, which could end up putting your business at a disadvantage with customers, and make them less legally effective.
+Legalese makes your policies more difficult to understand, which could make them less legally effective and end up putting your business at a disadvantage with customers.

 Here are three major reasons why you should avoid legalese when crafting your legal and business policies.

-If customers see legalese in your business policies, they may feel confused, offended, or just unwilling to have a relationship with your company.
+If customers see overly formal legal language in your business policies, they may feel confused, offended, or suspicious.
 All of these feelings make customers less inclined to make a purchase or sign up for a membership.

-Your policies are for your protection too.
+Your policies are for your protection, too.
 For example, terms and conditions help protect your website’s rights and establish how users can interact with your properties.
-If your terms and conditions are full of legalese, your users won’t understand them and won’t be able to follow your rules.
+If your terms and conditions are full of legalese, your users won’t understand them, and they won’t be able to follow your rules.

-There are laws around the world that explicitly prohibit the use of legalese in legal policies.
+In addition to being bad for your business, there are laws around the world that explicitly prohibit the use of complicated legal language in legal policies.

-Similarly, Canada’s Personal Information Protection and Electronic Documents Act (PIPEDA) requires organizations to be open about their data handling practices to the public, which means privacy policies need to be clear and legalese-free.
+Similarly, Canada’s Personal Information Protection and Electronic Documents Act (PIPEDA) requires organizations to be open about their data handling practices to the public.
+That means all privacy policies need to be clear and legalese-free.

 5. Replace Legalese With Plain Language